 Statistical analysis

 All analyses were performed with RStudio v3.2.3.
 Continuous variables were tested with Welch Two Sample t-test.
-MRS data or tumor volume, were compared with Wilcoxon rank sum test or Kruskal-Wallis rank sum test, using Benjamin-Hochberg procedure for controlling the false discovery rate in multiple comparisons.
+MRSI data or tumor volume, were compared with Wilcoxon rank sum test or Kruskal-Wallis rank sum test, as appropriate, using Benjamin-Hochberg procedure for controlling the false discovery rate in multiple comparisons.
 Spearman rank correlation was used to model the relation between the volume of two ADC-rCBV ROIs and the volume of CE and FLAIR ROIs.
 Kaplan-Meier using log-rank test and Cox proportional hazards regression analyses were performed to evaluate patient survival.
-For Kaplan-Meier analysis, the volumes of ROIs and MRS variables were dichotomized using ‘surv_cutpoint’ function in R Package “survminer”.
+For Kaplan-Meier analysis, the volumes of ROIs and MRSI variables were dichotomized using ‘surv_cutpoint’ function in R Package “survminer”.
 Patients who were alive in last follow-up were censored.
 Multivariate Cox regression with forward and backward stepwise procedures was performed, accounting for relevant covariates, including IDH-1 mutation, MGMT methylation, sex, age, extent of resection and contrast-enhancing tumor volume.
 The forward procedure started from the model with one covariate.
 The backward procedure initiated from the model including all covariates.
 For each step, Akaike Information Criterion was used to evaluate the model performance.
 The final multivariate model was constructed using the covariates selected by the stepwise procedures.
 The hypothesis of no effect was rejected at a two-sided level of 0.05.

 Results